 Things You May Want to Avoid:

-- When possible, it may be wise avoid foods that are artificially preserved, contain artificial colors or flavors, or contain additives that are known to cause issues ranging from gastrointestinal discomfort to headaches.
+- When possible, it may be wise to avoid foods that are artificially preserved, contain artificial colors or flavors, or contain additives that are known to cause issues ranging from gastrointestinal discomfort to headaches.

 General Diet Tips